IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: More Baseline Details

-As aforementioned, our decoupled formulation with {IN-Flow} is model-agnostic such that it can be integrated with any deep time series forecasting models.
-To verify the effectiveness, we first consider two state-of-the-art models as backbones: one pure neural network based architecture, N-BEATS \cite{Oreshkin2020N-BEATS} and one transformer-based forecasting architecture, Autoformer \cite{wu2021autoformer}.
-Mainly we reproduce the model by following their open source github links.
-The detailed implementation details are as follows: \begin{itemize} \item \textbf{N-BEATS.} We take the notable reproduced codes of N-BEATS\footnote{\url{https://github.com/ElementAI/N-BEATS}}.
-We carefully choose the parameter settings of N-BEATS and set number of stacks as 3, number of layers as 10 with 256 as layer size.
+\item \textbf{Autoformer.}~\cite{wu2021autoformer} considers the auto-correlation series and uses auto-correlation to replace the self-attention.
+We use the official open-source code of Autoformer\footnote{\url{https://github.com/thuml/Autoformer}} \cite{wu2021autoformer}.
+For hyper-parameter, we follow the settings of the original paper including number of heads, moving average of Auto-correlation layer, dimension of Auto-Correlation layer, dimension of feed-forward layer, etc. In addition, we only adopt the positional embeddings and remove time embeddings. \item \textbf{N-BEATS.} We take the notable reproduced codes of N-BEATS\footnote{\url{https://github.com/ElementAI/N-BEATS}}.
 Note that N-BEATS is an univariate time series forecasting model.
 To align with the input and output of multivariate settings (like Autoformer), we transform the multivariate lookback windows from dimension $B\times L\times D$ to $(B\times L)\times D$, where $B$ is batch size, $L$ is the lookback length and $D$ is number of series.
 The horizon windows adopt the same strategy.
-In the mean time, for multivatiate forecasting on different datasets, we set the batch size $B$ equal to $[1024/D]$ to avoid very large batch size that influences training. \item \textbf{Autoformer.} We use the official open-source code of Autoformer\footnote{\url{https://github.com/thuml/Autoformer}} \cite{wu2021autoformer}.
-For hyper-parameter, we follow the settings of the original paper including number of heads as 8, moving average of Auto-correlation layer as 25, dimension of Auto-Correlation layer as 512, dimension of feed-forward layer as 2048, etc. In addition, we only adopt the positional embeddings and remove time embeddings to align with N-BEATS. \end{itemize} To overcome the distribution shift in time series forecasting, we take one state-of-the-art model-agnostic normalization technique, RevIN \cite{kim2022RevIN} as the main baseline.
-We adopt the official implementation\footnote{\url{https://github.com/ts-kim/RevIN}} of RevIN and use the affine layers in RevIN by default.
+In the mean time, for multivatiate forecasting on different datasets, we set the batch size $B$ equal to $[1024/D]$ to avoid very large batch size that influences training.